 Here’s my list of the top 5 VPNs for use in the Middle East.

-The provider does little to slow your internet connection, providing the fastest download speeds of any VPN provider in my latest round of connection speed tests.
+The provider does little to slow your internet connection, providing super speedy connections.
 No data caps to restrict your online activities.

 The provider has 3,000+ VPN servers in 94 countries, providing protection no matter what part of the world you need to connect to.
 The provider’s server network offers reliable access to geo- and government-blocked content, including streaming services, blocked websites and more.